LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/bot/README.md

 # UNICORN Binance Trailing Stop Loss Bot

+After starting the engine, a stop/loss order is placed and trailed until it is completely fulfilled.
+If desired, a notification can be sent via email and Telegram afterwards.

 The `UNICORN Binance Trailing Stop Loss Bot` uses the engine of the Python library [`unicorn-binance-trailing-stop-loss`](https://www.lucit.tech/unicorn-binance-trailing-stop-loss.html) and has the exact same interface and configuration setup as the[`UNICORN Binance Trailing Stop Loss CLI`](https://www.lucit.tech/ubtsl-cli.html).